zeph-yr/Chirality/README.md

 - Can lag in menu when selecting maps with excessive events and objects (Chroma, wall maps).
 This is expected, please wait for it to finish loading

 ## What's In The Name?
 /kaɪˈrælɪtiː/ Chirality is a geometric property where an object cannot be superimposed on its mirror image by any translation or rotation.
-It is important to chemistry, biology, phyics, and math.
+It is important to chemistry, biology, physics, and math.
 Learn more about it here https://en.wikipedia.org/wiki/Chirality_(chemistry)

 ## About
 Comm'ed by Aroc.
 Thank you so much for your support! <3 Developing this mod was a fun challenge.
 I hope you enjoy playing the game with it as much as I enjoyed making it.